-To become a PI, you have to prove that you know how to safely and confidently operate the tools and equipment that we use every day.
+To become a PI, you have to demonstrate that you know how to safely and confidently operate the tools and equipment that we use every day.
 We use our skills checklist as a way to keep track of your experience on our tools.
 Don't get too intimidated if you don't know the terminology in this checklist yet, we are here to teach you how to use these tools!

 Now that you know the basics of operating our tools and equipment, it's time to demonstrate what all you've picked up!
 When you are ready to show us your skills, let the PI on duty know that you'll be doing the checklist.
 If you can make the test part correctly and safely, the PI will sign off on your checklist.
-If you don't quite get it, the PI will gently correct you and invite you to retry the test the next day.
+If you don't quite get it, the PI will retrain you and invite you to retry the test the next day.
 Some tests build upon parts produced in other tests, so check with this flow chart to make sure you don't try to do them out of order!

 Once you finish your checklist, we'll schedule an interview with you to see if you have the soft skills and character traits we see in some of our most successful PIs.
-This interview usually lasts about 30 minutes, and you'll be speaking to current PIs about why you are interested in the space and what you think you'll bring to the table.
+This interview usually lasts about an hour, and you'll be speaking to current PIs about why you are interested in the space and what you think you'll bring to the table.
 Please don't stress about this!
 It feels more like a conversation with your peers than a job interview.

 After a successful interview, you are elevated to the status of Provisional PI.
 During your time as a Provisional PI, you shadow full PIs, which gives you an opportunity to learn more about the space and how you can best help users.

 We provide a Full PI Checklist that lists many of the tools that the Flowers Invention Studio has that go beyond the requirements of the Provisional Checklist.
 You do not need to complete all of this checklist.
 You only have to complete the required sections.
 Throughout your Provisional PI period, you will also gain confidence in how to properly staff a room at the Flowers Invention Studio in a way that keeps everyone safe and successful.